KamitaniLab/feature-encoding/README.md

   - `features_imagenet_test_vgg19_random5000`: VGG-19 features of ImageNet images used as test stimuli in the fMRI experiment; randomly selected 5000 units in each layer.
   - `features_imagenet_training_vgg19`: VGG-19 features of ImageNet images used as training stimuli in the fMRI experiment; all units.
   - `features_imagenet_test_vgg19`: VGG-19 features of ImageNet images used as test stimuli in the fMRI experiment; all units.
+- Misc
+  - `pycortex`: Pycortex data used in the visualization of voxel-wise encoding accuracy in [evaluation.ipynb](evaluation.ipynb).

 Please download data required in the analysis you want to run (see "Encoding analysis").